 Renters across Canada are facing increasingly high rental prices, particularly in major urban centres like Vancouver, Montreal, and of course – Toronto.
-Although not as pricey as Metro Vancouver, the Greater Toronto Area’s rent has climbed significantly in recent times, most notably within the City of Toronto itself.
+Although not as pricey as Metro Vancouver, the Greater Toronto Area’s rent has climbed significantly in recent years, most notably within the city of Toronto itself.
 With all that being said, there are still lots of areas of the city with more reasonable rent prices, for those who know where to look.
 To start your search off on the right foot, liv.rent has compiled a list of the eight cheapest neighbourhoods to rent in the city of Toronto, as well as giving a bit of information about each to help you decide where your next rental home will be.

-Average rent in North St. James Town
+Average rent in Rexdale-Kipling

 Average rent in Parkdale